-What is Financial Well-being, and Why Does it Matter?
+What is Financial Well-being and Why is it Important?

-Understanding the pillars of financial well-being – spending, saving, borrowing and planning – to help achieve financial freedom
+Understanding the benefits of financial well-being to help improve financial health

 Nearly 40 years ago, the National Endowment for Financial Education became one of the first organizations to wholly dedicate its efforts to delivering free, quality financial education to Americans, and specifically to younger generations.
 Their hope was to help people navigate financial decisions and identify choices that would improve their financial well-being.
 Today, their legacy lives on through Financial Literacy Month, a month-long observance in April dedicated to the importance of finances.